apropp/LHIEM/README.md

 The file `10Plan_RunFile_COVID.R` is a version of the model that was adapted to analyze the 10Plan policy under COVID conditions.

 The folder `LHIEM/Integration/FunctionScripts/` contains all of the functions written for the model, organized by submodel.
 This is intended to streamline adaptation for other policy questions.
-For three of these (fertility, health status, and mortality), there are tutorial notebooks that walk through the overall logic of these submodels.
-These can be found at `LHIEM/Fertility/Modeling Brirths.Rmd`, `LHIEM/Health Status/Predicting The Dynamics of Health Status-v3.Rmd`, and `LHIEM/Mortality/Predicting_Mortality_from_Health_Spending.Rmd`, respectively.
+For four of these (fertility, health status, mortality, and medical expenditures), there are tutorial notebooks that walk through the overall logic of these submodels.
+These can be found at `LHIEM/Fertility/Modeling Brirths.Rmd`, `LHIEM/Health Status/Predicting The Dynamics of Health Status-v3.Rmd`, `LHIEM/Mortality/Predicting_Mortality_from_Health_Spending.Rmd`, and `LHIEM/Medical Expenditures/10PlanExpenditures-v3.Rmd`, respectively.

 ## Submodel Tutorials

-To provide deeper insight into some of the submodels' logic, we provide three R notebooks that can be used as tutorials.
+To provide deeper insight into some of the submodels' logic, we provide four R notebooks that can be used as tutorials.
 The R notebooks can be found at:

 *`LHIEM/Fertility/Modeling Brirths.Rmd`